 - Amount paid/credited & tax deposit details

-For Form 16B
+Form 16B for seller

 - Under the ‘Downloads’ menu, select “Form 16B”.